jameel-institute/daedalus/README.md

 - IfG workshop 2025 (with real time modelling):
   `pak::pak("jameel-institute/daedalus@v0.2.0")`

+### Known issues

+We have found the following issues with released versions:

+1.  `v0.1.0`: Consumer-worker contacts are not correctly handled, leading to higher and faster epidemic peaks.

+2.  `v0.2.0`: Consumer-worker contacts are not included in the model, leading to lower and later epidemic peaks.
+The ‘recovered’ compartment does not include recoveries from hospitalisation.
+Please use the helper function `get_epidemic_summary()` to get epidemic sizes.

 ## Quick start

 The model can be run for any country or territory in the `country_names`